freewayprojects/linux-server-initial-setup-guide/README.md

 | RH | All versions |
 | Centos | All versions |

-On most Linux servers the date and time can be checked by running the date command.

 ~~~
 server1admin@server1:~$ date
 Thu Jul  4 13:38:36 BST 2013
 ~~~

+### Correcting timezone

 If the timezone is not correct then this should be corrected.

-### Correcting timezone

 | Disttribution | Versions |
 | --- | --- |